feaselkl/Curated-Data-Platform/PITCHME.md

 * Specifically, the Kimball model for warehousing.
 * The data must be correct but may be delayed.
 We can use an ETL process to populate the warehouse.
-* Warehouses may be distributed across the globe to meet the performance needs of analysts.
-More commonly, we have one warehouse.
+* Data marts may be distributed across the globe to meet the performance needs of analysts, along with a central data warehouse to store the full set of data.
 * Excel tools like Power Query are designed to work with Kimball-style warehouses.

 ---